Logo

 Tattva-sandarbha

-August 20th, 2010 | No Comments
+August 20th, 2010 | Books | webmaster | No Comments

 Tattva-sandarbha is a classic medieval work of Eastern philosphy written in Sanskrit prose more than four hundred years ago.
 It is an introduction to a larger work, Jiva Goswami’s Sat-sandarbha.
 The original manuscript seeks to explain the esoteric significance of the Bhagavat Purana, arguably the most important volume of India’s sacred literature.
 This Purana, along with the Bhagavad-gita, is one of the most widely read sacred books int he Indian subcontinent today.